madrury/madrury.github.io/_posts/2017-10-04-qr-algorithm.markdown

 $$ A_2 = R_2 Q_2 = Q_3 R_3 $$

-This procedure converges to a diagonal matrix [footnote], and the diagonal entries are the eigenvalues of $$A$$.
+This procedure converges to a diagonal matrix [^convergence-to-diagonal], and the diagonal entries are the eigenvalues of $$A$$.

 We're in a confusing notational situation, as we now have two different algorithms involving a sequence of orthogonal and upper-triangular matrices.
 To distinguish, we will decorate the sequence arising from the $$QR$$-algorithm with tildes